fmerg/pymerkle/docs/index.rst

 growing strategy.
-This is important for efficient generation of consistency proofs (based on additive decompositions in decreasing powers of 2) and efficient recalculation of the root-hash (since only the hashes at the tree's rightmost branch need be recalculated upon any update).
+This is important for efficient generation of consistency proofs (based on additive decompositions in decreasing powers of 2) and efficient recalculation of the root-hash (since only the hashes at the tree's rightmost branch need be recalculated upon any appending new leaves).

 The topology turns out to be identical with that of a binary *Sekura tree*, depicted in Section 5.4 of `this`_ paper.